 Postmates 1099 Tax Filing: The Complete Guide

-Being an independent delivery driver for Postmates, Uber Eats, DoorDash, GrubHub or Amazon Flex has many perks.
+Being an independent Postmates 1099, Uber Eats, DoorDash, GrubHub 1099 or Amazon Flex delivery driver has many perks.
 You can choose your own hours, get paid instantly, work at your own pace and take home 100% of your earnings.
 Until tax time comes.
-Filing your own Postmates 1099 taxes for the first time can be stressful, especially if you are used to getting a tax refund in the past.
+Filing your small business taxes for the first time as a Postmates 1099 worker can be stressful, especially if you are used to getting a tax refund in the past.
 Lowering your tax bill is easier than you think, and I’ll show you in just a moment.

 This article will give you the confidence to: